 Install the liner in the tank's interior starting at the center of the tank.
 Place the center of the liner in the tank's center, pressing firmly on the liner so it adheres to the concrete.
 Unfold the liner, spreading it across the bottom of the tank and then extending it up the sides of the vessel.

 Drill holes into the concrete where the steel reinforced holes on the liner's edges are located using the hammer drill.
-Inject epoxy into the concrete holes to help hold the anchors in place and then pass the anchors through the steel reinforced liner holes into the concrete holes to hold the liner in place.
+Inject epoxy into the concrete holes to help hold the liner anchors in place and then pass the anchors through the steel reinforced liner holes into the concrete holes to hold the liner in place.
 Allow the epoxy to dry completely for the length of time specified by the manufacturer before refilling the tank.